In This Article

 Popular a couple of decades ago, this adjective was used to describe even the slightest company or product improvement.
 It’s one thing if your company completely changed the way of thinking in your field.
 If not, then it’s just not revolutionary.

 Data and competitive intelligence are your friend.
-Identify exactly what the standard or current performance is and then show exactly how you are revolutionary.
+Identify exactly what the standard or current performance is and then show exactly how you are revolutionary in your marketing copy.

 For some guidance, read “Blue Ocean Strategy” it’s been updated several times and it will show you exactly how to engineer revolutionary and then build a competitive advantage around it.